 lightningd-config – Lightning daemon configuration file¶

-Configuration file options are processed first, then command line options: later options override earlier ones except addr options which accumulate.
+General configuration files are processed first, then network-specific ones, then command line options: later options override earlier ones except addr options and log-level with subsystems, which accumulate.

 All these options are mirrored as commandline arguments to lightningd(8), so –foo becomes simply foo in the configuration file, and –foo=bar becomes foo=bar in the configuration file.